How to spend the perfect weekend exploring Hamburg's Christmas markets

 If you’ve got a hangover (which let’s face it, you probably will after a night on the Reeperbahn) take it easy and enjoy breakfast in bed before braving the day ahead.

 Jump on the U-Bahn to Baumwall station and walk to Hamburg’s architectural and culture masterpiece, the Elbphilharmonie.
 Opened in January 2017, the Elbphilharmonie is one of the largest and most acoustically advanced concert halls in the world, and the popular viewing deck provides wonderful views of the city, the nearby Speicherstadt district, and harbour.
+You can also take a guided tour of the Elbphilarmonie (£13), or if you'd like to see more of the surrounding area, a tour of the Elbphilharmoie, Speicherstadt and HafenCity (£22).

 Close to the Elbphilharmonie lies the famous Speicherstadt, home to the largest world’s largest warehouse district.
 Made of red brick and reflecting the gothic style of architecture of 1883-1927, Speicherstadt was given UNESCO protection in 2015.
 The area is a photographer’s paradise, with lines and contours around each corner.